Saurav-Kanegaonkar/Song-Emotion-Predictor/README.md

 ## Important points to remember before executing `MusicChrome.py` each time:
+1. Create an empty Output directory for running the code for the first time.
-1. The Output directory should be empty.
+2. The Output directory should always be empty.
-2. The `Audio_features.csv` file should be empty.
+3. The `Audio_features.csv` file should be empty.
 Please don't confuse it with `Audio_features_train.csv` file.

 ## About the python files